picrust/picrust/doc/source/index.rst

 Quickstart
 ==========

 Looking to get metagenome predictions for your 16S data?
-Follow the :ref:`quickstart`.
+Follow the :ref:`quickstart_tutorial`.

 Contact Us
 ==========